vbeskrovny/PDNS-Manager/README.md

 Lightweight PowerDNS management frontend

+### Intention
+1. During my IT management responsibilities I found some time to contribute to our team of engineers and company overall.
+2. Tired of looking for a decent PowerDNS frontend manager -> let's create our own.
+3. Should be lightweight, dead simple and could be easily modified if needed.
+4. Some extra security on top (OTP)

 ### Disclaimer
 1. Use at your own risk
 2. No input data has been validated (apart from adding . (dot) at the end of zones/records), so be careful
 3. If unsure -> add https + basic auth in front of PDNS Manager directory
+4. Feel free to contribute, correct the bugs, add extra functionality

 ### 2DO
 1. DDNS
 2. Cleanup
 3. PDNS_Helper -> prepare() -> array

 ### High level logic overview
 ![High level logic overview](https://raw.githubusercontent.com/vbeskrovny/PDNS-Manager/main/PDNS_Manager_HL_Overview.png)